alzweidi/qm3d/README.md

 # 3d quantum wave engine

-an interactive 3d simulator for quantum wave functions using React and Three.js. employs split-step fft for efficient time evolution of wave packets in various potentials.
+an interactive 3d simulator for quantum wave functions using react and three.js. employs split-step fft for efficient time evolution of wave packets in various potentials.

 ## features